PawFran/lang-learning/readme.md

 ## how to use it

-### python conjugation_exercise.py -c conjugations -m moods -v voices -t tenses -r
+### python conjugation_exercise.py -c conjugations -m moods -v voices -t tenses -k

 ### multiple conjugations etc. separated by space